 Similar to the Project, Alternative 2 does meet the project objectives of promoting orderly development of wineries, providing efficiency and clarity in the winery permit process, preserving the primary agricultural use of winery premises, and ensuring compatibility with surrounding land uses, and balancing the needs of various stakeholders.
 Like the Project, Alternative 2 includes development standards and mitigation including the requirement of a Special Event Management Plan, limitations on the number of winery visitors on a premises, and visitor hours that would ensure that winery developments are compatible with surrounding land uses.
 This alternative would also provide greater flexibility for agriculturalists to develop wineries.
-However, the Planning Commission finds that the adoption of Alternative 2 may not achieve a balance between meeting Project objectives, including quality of life concerns, while addressing environmental impacts.
+However, the Board of Supervisors finds that the adoption of Alternative 2 may not achieve a balance between meeting Project objectives, including quality of life concerns, while addressing environmental impacts and has been deemed infeasible for social, economic, and other reasons.
+Therefore, the Board of Supervisors finds that the project (as modified by incorporation of EIR mitigation measures and several components of Alternatives 1 and 2) is preferable to Alternative 2.